Bounce Curl Review: Best Curly Hair Brand?

 Bounce Curl is a popular hair care brand for curly and natural hair.
 The brand claims that their products are “made with modern science & nature,” and that they only use “carefully selected ingredients for the body.”

-But does Bounce Curl contain ingredients shown to improve hair quality or are these just marketing claims?
-Are there really specific ingredients for curly hair, or are the same ingredients good for all hair types?
-Does Bounce Curl contain any potentially unhealthy additives?
-And how do real users rate and describe the effects of Bounce Curl products?
+But does Bounce Curl contain ingredients shown to improve hair quality?
+Are there actually specific ingredients for curly hair, or are the same ingredients good for all hair types?
+Does Bounce Curl contain any unhealthy additives?
+And is the brand better or worse than similarly-branded products like Tréluxe?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in two of the brand’s most popular products (Clump & Define Cream and Clarifying Shampoo) based on medical studies to give our take on whether the products are likely to improve hair quality or if they’re a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in two of the brand’s most popular products (Clump & Define Cream and Clarifying Shampoo) to give our take on whether or not they're likely to improve the appearance of curly hair, and whether or not they're healthy.

 Clump & Define Cream Ingredient Analysis